 Data Transfers: Inbound data transfers to Azure are free.
 Outbound transfers are charged for the bandwidth use and calculated based on a graduated region-specific scale.
 For more details, see the Data Transfers section of the Pricing Details article.

 SQL Server Backup to URL Best Practices and Troubleshooting

 Back Up and Restore of System Databases (SQL Server)

-Tutorial: SQL Server Backup and Restore to Windows Azure Blob Storage Service
+Tutorial: SQL Server Backup and Restore to Azure Blob Storage Service